An Englishman, a Frenchman, and an Armenian

 Polyglotte.am is a quick and easy way to set up multilingual translation.
 It's a step up from Polyglot (ending in -t instead of -tte) which was constructed on a Google Sheet)

-https://polyglotte.am is a convenient tool that lets you select languages from dropdown menus.
+https://polyglotte.am is a more convenient tool that lets you select languages from dropdown menus.
 Click on the "Demo" button in the upper right corner.
 It handles up to 4 languages of your choice.
 It can be configured to show more languages, but then screen area becomes limited.

 The source language can be chosen from the 100+ languages supported by Google Translate.
 For English, it's handy to have a voice-to-text program like Dragon.
 This allows rapid text entry through dictation, but cutting & pasting or rapid typing also works well.
+Drag & Drop also works.

 The sign-in version of this allows prefab slide shows, where you enter text in advance.
 Pictures can also be shown by clicking an icon.
 You can show the source language + several translated languages shown in columns or rows.
 Remote viewers (including audience members with personal devices) can log into the Polyglotte website and view the text in any supported language that they prefer.